 All women’s bodies react differently to pregnancy.
-There are many changes during pregnancy, including hormonal variations, changes in medication clearance from the body, sleep disturbances, as well as new psychosocial stressors which can alter seizure frequency during pregnancy.
+There are many changes during pregnancy, including hormonal variations, changes in medication clearance from the body, sleep disturbances, as well as new stressors which can alter seizure frequency during pregnancy.

-Women with poorly controlled epilepsy should be aware that an increase in medication dose may be necessary during pregnancy; those with good seizure control can be advised that any change in their medication is unlikely to be necessary unless the levels drop significantly.
+Women with poorly controlled epilepsy should be aware that an increase in medication dose may be needed during pregnancy; those with good seizure control can be advised that any change in their medication is unlikely to be necessary unless the levels drop significantly.

 How can seizures affect pregnancy or the baby?

 The type of seizures you usually experience will influence the degree of stress any particular seizure places upon your body, even when you are not pregnant.
 Keeping this in mind the aim is to minimise seizures and reduce any unnecessary stress or risk to yourself or your unborn baby.

 Seizures during pregnancy can cause: